kaidez/kaidez.github.io/_posts/2018-10-31-developer-focus.md

 <blockquote class="content--blockquote-margin">
 This mentality is pretty rare in the world of native development though.
 Almost every decent developer I know has no problem spending a weekend learning some new and cool tool, but sadly, this spirit seems to be absent from the web culture.
 </blockquote>
-I would apply that thinking to the web dev complaints about performance and "unprofessional programming.
-I never hear Java developers make such complaints about Spring...same thing with PHP developers and Laravel.
+I would apply that mentality to the web dev complaints about performance and "unprofessional programming."
+I never hear Java developers make the same complaints about Spring...same thing with PHP developers and Laravel.

 And right now, imagine what would have happened if Ruby developers decided to reject Rails for all the reasons discussed.